DiegoVictor/meetapp-api/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)<br>
 [![Run in Insomnia}](https://insomnia.rest/images/run.svg)](https://insomnia.rest/run/?label=Meetapp&uri=https%3A%2F%2Fraw.githubusercontent.com%2FDiegoVictor%2Fmeetapp-api%2Fmaster%2FInsomnia_2020-12-20.json)

-Responsible for provide data to the [`web`](https://github.com/DiegoVictor/meetapp-web) and [`mobile`](https://github.com/DiegoVictor/meetapp-app) front-ends. users to rent their companies' spot to another users.
+Responsible for provide data to the [`web`](https://github.com/DiegoVictor/meetapp-web) and [`mobile`](https://github.com/DiegoVictor/meetapp-app) front-ends.
+Allow users to create their meetups' and/or subscribe to from other users.
 The app has, pagination, pagination's link header (to previous, next, first and last page), friendly errors, use JWT to logins, validation, also a simple versioning was made.

 ## Table of Contents
 * [Installing](#installing)